Miguel Cabrera’s 498th homer helps Tigers top Red Sox 4-2

 DETROIT (AP) — Miguel Cabrera hit his 498th home run and the Detroit Tigers beat the Boston Red Sox 4-2 on Tuesday night.

+“There’s no one else like him,” Tigers rookie Akil Baddoo said.
+“He can hit any pitch out of any part of the stadium.
+It is incredible to watch.”

 Cabrera added a single, giving him 2,944 career hits and moving him one ahead of Frank Robinson for 36th place all-time.
+As has become customary, the Tigers got both balls for Cabrera.

+“I have no idea how many he’s going to end up with, but I’m pretty sure he’s going to need an extension to his house,” Tigers manager A.J.
+Hinch said.
+“It isn’t just the numbers — it is the people he passes every day.
+Those are the greatest players in history.”

 The Red Sox have lost a season-high five straight games, including an 0-4 start to a 10-game road trip.